michstrauch/CoMOLA/README.md

 ![CoMOLA in a nutshell...](CoMOLA_flowchart.png)

-The tool was systematically tested for different levels of complexity ([Strauch et al., 2019](https://doi.org/10.1016/j.envsoft.2019.05.003)) and applied for agricultural case studies in the Netherlands (Kromme Rijn, 219 km²) and Central Germany (Lossa, 141 km²) to best reconcile food production, biodiversity and other ecosystem services ([Verhagen et al., 2018](https://doi.org/10.1016/j.envsci.2018.03.013); Kaim et al., under review); it was also applied for optimizing a virtual urban region to foster plant species richness, climate regulation and compactness ([Schwarz et al., 2020](https://doi.org/10.3389/fenvs.2020.00016)).
+The tool was systematically tested for different levels of complexity ([Strauch et al., 2019](https://doi.org/10.1016/j.envsoft.2019.05.003)) and applied for agricultural case studies in the Netherlands (Kromme Rijn, 219 km²) and Central Germany (Lossa, 141 km²) to best reconcile food production, biodiversity and other ecosystem services ([Verhagen et al., 2018](https://doi.org/10.1016/j.envsci.2018.03.013); [Kaim et al., 2020](https://doi.org/10.3389/frwa.2020.579087)).
+[Witing et al. (2021)](https://doi.org/10.3389/frwa.2020.579087) used CoMOLA to optimize riparian reforestation at the landscape-scale and [Schwarz et al. (2020)](https://doi.org/10.3389/fenvs.2020.00016) optimized a virtual urban region to foster plant species richness, climate regulation and compactness.

 ## Installation requirements